fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ## Pointer
 Pointer is a data type that stores the memory address of some variable.
 It is not suggested to be used in most of the programs because it is really dangerous.
 However, sometimes we have to use this to implement some low-level functions.
+The operator "->" is overloaded here to call the member functions or get the properties.
 Grammar:
 ```
 // Decalre a pointer